What is Houndstooth and where did it come from?

 Olive and navy is our fourth offering this go-round and we’re particularly proud of it.
 It’s fine to style with jeans, chinos, and even some more unusual “odd” trousers.

-Of course, greys and blues and good options.
+Of course, greys and blues are good options.
 Consider modifying the ‘uniform’ look to bring in this kind of sock.
 It’ll pull well from the blue in your shirt and jacket and actually bring those colors out.
 Kind of cool, huh?

 olive and navy houndstooth dress socks atop business attire